2021 audited financial statementHow Big Cat Rescue Spends YOUR Money

 Sources of support.
-Big Cat Rescue has been a 501(c)(3) non profit entity since 1995.
-The two primary sources of revenue to support the cats and the educational activities are the revenue from the educational tours and donations from caring individuals, corporations and foundations.
+Big Cat Rescue was founded Nov.
+4, 1992 and has been a 501(c)(3) non profit entity since 1995.
+The two primary sources of revenue to support the cats and the educational activities were the revenue from the educational tours (up until COVID in 2020) and donations from caring individuals, corporations and foundations.
 Donations to the sanctuary are tax deductible.
 The sanctuary receives no government funding and relies totally on private support, primarily from individuals.
 We pay no fundraising solicitors.
 As a result, our management, general and fund raising expenses together account for less than 11% of total expenses.

 Below is a summary of the audited statements.
 The links below the summary lead to pdf files of the complete Form 990 and Audited Statements.